lbandlish/Administrate-MF-Devices-GUI/README.md

 operating system independence.
 But these interfaces are manufacturer-dependent, and hence automation scripts need to be written separately for different printers.
-Also, local print queues are managed using local printer tools, while administration interfaces runon browsers.
-To eliminate these issues, PWG introduced IPP System Service Standard which us es IPP requests to poll printer capabilities and configure the printer, thus providing a universal solution for IPP-compliant printers.
+Also, local print queues are managed using local printer tools, while administration interfaces run on browsers.
+To eliminate these issues, PWG introduced IPP System Service Standard which uses IPP requests to poll printer capabilities and configure the printer, thus providing a universal solution for IPP-compliant printers.
-This project involves buildinga printer configuration system with a GTK-based GUI that can be embedded in the GNOME Control Center to bring all printer management control in one place.
+This project involves building a printer configuration system with a GTK-based GUI that can be embedded in the GNOME Control Center to bring all printer management control in one place.

 ## Work Done

 The program checks for running IPP System Services by using avahi based service browsers and resolvers.
 The information received is then used to create IPP System Object uri(s).
-Then using IPP Requests, attributes of this System Object and its component devices are obtained and stored in memory.
+Then using IPP Requests, attributes of these System Objects and their component devices are obtained and stored in memory.

 All of these objects are then displayed in the GUI in a hierarchical fashion using TreeViews.
 Sorting functionality is also implemented.
 Selecting any object displays its attributes in the sidebar.
 The program updates the object list in real-time by listening to service browser events.